 [PLOT SPOILERS] The eventual revelation of the identity of the killer takes the film from a quasi-credible thriller into cliched B movie thriller plotting.
 Here we find that the killer was none other than Timothy Hutton, Eliza Dushku’s sponsor in her mental health support group.
 With vast credibility-stretching coincidence, she, the lead investigator in the Alphabet Killer case, has a breakdown and just happens to meet up with the killer in a mental health support group where he is appointed her sponsor.
 He then decides to start up the killings again after she recovers so as to “better connect with her”.
 Not to mention how with equal preposterousness, we find that all along he has been faking an entire lifestyle as someone in a wheelchair.

-Director Rob Schmidt had previously made the thriller Crime and Punishment in Suburbia (2000) and entered the horror genre with the Backwoods Brutality film Wrong Turn (2003).
+Director Rob Schmidt had previously made the thriller Crime and Punishment in Suburbia (2000) and entered the horror genre with the Backwoods Brutality film Wrong Turn (2003) and subsequently made The Boarder (2018) about a psychopathic tenant.